surrsurus/gazelle/README.md

 The Gazelle REPL should provide the necessary testing environment for your deercode usage.

-In addition, files can be ran by using a file path as your argument such as `py gazelle.py ./euler/one.gel` and files can be run in succession such as `py gazelle.py ./euler/one.gel ./euler/two.gel`
+In addition, files can be ran by using a file path as your argument such as `python gazelle.py ./euler/one.gel` and files can be run in succession such as `python gazelle.py ./euler/one.gel ./euler/two.gel`

 ## Code examples